-All policies to be developed by an urban destination in order to contribute to the no. 17 UN Sustainable Development Goal must be in line with the following objectives:
+All policies to be developed by a destination in order to contribute to the UN Sustainable Development Goals must be in line with the following objectives:

-17.1.
-Be a part of global and regional networks, projects or partnerships for sustainable development in any of its aspects.
+- 17.1.
+Be a part of global and regional networks, projects or partnerships for sustainable development in any of its aspects. - 17.2.

-17.2.
 Improve the capacity to promote and facilitate the exchange of good practices and knowledge within the destination and through external experiences, encouraging the replication of successful cases in the local sustainable tourism.